LEND Psychology Internship - Application Procedures

 Applicants must be enrolled in a PhD or PsyD program that is accredited by the American Psychological Association and be pursuing a doctoral degree in clinical, counseling, or school psychology*.
 Further, they must be U.S. Citizens, hold a Permanent Residents Visa, or have a student visa with the intent to stay in the United States following completion of the doctoral degree at the time of application; non U.S. Citizens interested in applying should contact the Director of Training if they have any questions about their eligibility for consideration.

-Applicants must have completed at least three years of graduate training in psychology, two of which must be in full-time residence at the institution that will be granting the doctoral degree.
+Applicants must have completed at least three years of graduate training in psychology, two of which must be in full-time residence at the institution that will be granting the doctoral degree regardless of accreditation status.
 Applicants must have advanced to doctoral candidacy and proposed their dissertation by the time of submitting rankings to the National Matching Service.
 Significant progress toward the completion of the doctoral dissertation is appropriate and completion of the dissertation is desirable.

 We strive to recruit applicants who are well prepared for the challenges of our internship program.
 To that end, we seek interns who have a strong background in at least one of the following areas: developmental disabilities, assessment of pediatric/child populations, pediatric psychology, pediatric chronic illness, and child and family cognitive behavioral/behavioral intervention.
 Those applying to the ASD Track must have prior clinical experience with this patient population.
 Those applying to the Neuropsychology Track must have completed coursework in neuropsychological assessment and have prior clinical experience completing such evaluations.
 During the process of reviewing applications for our internship, faculty members consider the following practicum training experiences when determining whether applicants' experiences and interests fit with the program's model, philosophy, and training goals: